A Guide to the Basics of Employment Law in Brisbane: Essential Information for Employers and Employees

 If terminating employment, you should receive any unpaid wages and entitlements, including severance pay or redundancy benefits, where applicable.
 Notice periods and the terms for termination will depend on your contract and relevant legislation.

-Leave And Other Employee Entitlements
+Leave and Other Employee Entitlements

 Leave entitlements include annual leave, personal/carer's leave, and compassionate leave.
 Full-time and part-time employees accrue these leaves, whereas casual workers may receive a loading instead of paid leave.